ArjunKawale/TrolleyGo/README.md

-This is a React based Grocery Website Project.
+This is a Grocery Website Project utilizing React Django Rest and PostgreSql.
-Luck you!